Hallie-Johnson/theb-man/README.md

 - **Boss Battles**: 3 levels, master the game by completing challenging levels of each level type (THE B-WRANG, THE B-MOBILE, THE B-WING).
 - **Upgrades**: Collect up to 27 B-XP pickups throughout the levels.
 Use collected B-XP to upgrade The B-Man's weapons.
 - **Index**: Refer to the index to learn more about the 20 characters, items, and weapons in the game.
-- **Tutorials**: Complete interactive tutorials for the THE B-WRANG, THE B-MOBILE, THE B-WING, and B-XP UPGRADER to learn the game.
+- **Tutorials**: Complete interactive tutorials for THE B-WRANG, THE B-MOBILE, THE B-WING, and B-XP UPGRADER to learn the game.
 - **Cutscenes**: Enter the world of The B-Man with pre-generated cutscenes.
 - **Save File Functionality**: Auto-saving feature implemented to allow players to exit the game and come back later.
 - **Debug Console**: Activate cheat codes with simple commands.